We Educate, Empower and Engage

-The Cardboard Project centres around the unveiling of a unique artwork created using messages written on cardboard, contributed by the Downtown Eastside community.
+The Cardboard Project is an annual fundraiser that shares what inspired each entrepreneur’s unique business, while exploring what it means to humanize the individual experience.
+A unique artwork is also unveiled using messages written on cardboard, contributed by the Downtown Eastside community.

-Entrepreneurs in our program are given the opportunity to share their work, abilities, and diverse stories at exhibitions throughout the year.
+Entrepreneurs in our program are given the opportunity to share their work, abilities, and diverse stories at event booths, store showcases throughout the year.

 Cardboard Project event’s feature cardboard and cardboard responses in an artistically creative way and in order to spread important messages.

 The Cardboard Project is a unique event that was inspired by the culture of individuals experiencing homelessness and poverty, who often write messages and stories on pieces of cardboard.
 The Cardboard Project features a unique artwork, created using messages written on cardboard.
 These messages respond to a different question every year, focusing on human connection, recovery, wisdom, community, listening, spirituality, and other themes.
 The Cardboard Project also features talks by thought leaders, discussions with our members, experiences inviting us all to connect, and an exhibition of our members’ artistic creations.
 The overall goal of the Cardboard Project is to dismantle prevailing negative stigmas and strive towards a Downtown Eastside neighbourhood where members are seen, heard, and validated, while feeling connected to the greater community.